cedadev/jasmin-workshop/exercises/ex03/README.md

     mydata/01/file01.txt
     ```
     Make yourself a directory in the `workshop` group workspace:
-    First log in to the transfer server: (substitute `fred001` for your own JASMIN username)
+    First log in to the transfer server: (substitute `fred001` for your own JASMIN username).
+    You may find it useful to open another terminal window for this (don't forget to check first whether your
+    SSH key is loaded: see [exercise 01](../ex01) ).

     ```
     $ ssh -A fred001@xfer1.jasmin.ac.uk
     ```
-    Go to the workspace directory and make your own user directory there, then log out:
+    Go to the workspace directory and make your own user directory there:
     ```
-    $ cd /group_workspaces/jasmin2/workshop/
+    $ cd /gws/pw/j05/workshop
-    $ mkdir $USER
-    $ exit
+    $ ls
+    users
     ```
+    We have set out the GWS so that it has a directory called `users` where you can make your own sub-directories
+    for working through these exercises.
+    This helps keep things orgnanised.
+Make a directory for yourself, named as per your account
+    username:

-    > **_NOTE:_**  Above, we used the `$USER` environment variable which contains your JASMIN username.
+    > **_NOTE:_** Below, we use the `$USER` environment variable which contains your JASMIN username.

+    > **_NOTE:_** We will clear out these directories, and the home directories of the training accounts, after each workshop event.
+    Normally you will have ~48hrs after the end of the workshop event to collect any data or code which you may want to keep.
+    If you are working through these exercises outside of an organised event, please clean up after yourself and
+    do not expect these data to persist.

+    ```
+    $ echo $USER             # check what is held in this environment variable
+    $ mkdir users/$USER      # make a directory for yourself underneath the "users" directory
+    $ ls -ld users/$USER      # check what you have created: note the ownerhsip & permissions drwxr-sr-x 2 fred001 gws_workshop 4096 Jan 26 11:26 users/fred001
+    ```

     Back on your local machine, recursively copy the directory using `scp`:
     ```
-    scp -r mydata fred001@xfer1.jasmin.ac.uk:/group_workspaces/jasmin2/workshop/fred001/
+    scp -r mydata fred001@xfer1.jasmin.ac.uk:/gws/pw/j05/workshop/fred001/
     ```

-    Log back in to the transfer server to inspect your destination directory:
+    In your other terminal window on (or log back in to) the transfer server, inspect your destination directory:
     ```
-    $ ssh -A fred001@xfer1.jasmin.ac.uk
-    $ cd /group_workspaces/jasmin2/workshop/$USER
+    $ cd /gws/pw/j05/workshop/$USER
     $ find .
     ./mydata
     ./mydata/02